Linutronix/detnetctl/examples/timestamps/README.md

                                                       Send application payload, UDP, IP and Ethernet header to kernel MAC address needs to be provided via --mac!
   -i, --interface [interface]  Interface to bind to / to use.
-                               Do not explicitly bind to interface if not provided as CLI and not via detnetctl registration.
   -p, --port      [port]       Source and destination port (default: 4321) -m, --mac       [macaddress] Destination MAC address (required for PACKET_DGRAM, PACKET_RAW and XDP, ignored for all others).
                                Format as 01:23:45:67:89:AB